Art & Craft

 All students will need to support their learning through our programme of homework.
 This is setup and designed to give students the opportunity to:

-- experiment; try out techniques and materials that are new to them, and therefore potentially experience a creative breakthrough!
+- Experiment by trying out techniques and materials that are new to them, and therefore potentially experience a creative breakthrough.

 Homework in Key Stage 3 is set once a fortnight.
 In Key Stage 4 at least one hour of homework will be set each week, however students are advised to work independently to support work in class.